-Members of the Towns commerce group, with one member of personnel sitting on the committee, by doing so we can help have an impact on the prosperity of our local area and continue to promote sustainable thinking withing the local business committee
+We are members of the Towns commerce group, with one member of personnel sitting on the committee.
+By doing so we can help have an impact on the prosperity of our local area and continue to promote sustainable thinking withing the local businesses

 We are Committed to Sustainability

-We are proud to be members of the Green Tourism scheme, with whom we hold a Silver Award and who assess our business regularly.
+We are proud to be members of the Green Tourism scheme who assess our business regularly and have recently graded as as Gold.
 We were also Commended this year at the Dorset Tourism Awards in the Sustainability category.

 Our Carbon Footprint